Cotton gin: Effects in the United States

 Prior to the introduction of the mechanical cotton gin, cotton had required considerable labor to clean and separate the fibers from the seeds.
 With Eli Whitney's gin, cotton became a tremendously profitable business, creating many fortunes in the Antebellum South.
 Cities such as New Orleans, Louisiana; Mobile, Alabama; Charleston, South Carolina; and Galveston, Texas became major shipping ports, deriving substantial economic benefit from cotton raised throughout the South.
 Additionally, the greatly expanded supply of cotton created strong demand for textile machinery and improved machine designs that replaced wooden parts with metal.
 This led to the invention of many machine tools in the early 19th century.

 The invention of the cotton gin caused massive growth in the production of cotton in the United States, concentrated mostly in the South.
 Cotton production expanded from 750,000 bales in 1830 to 2.85 million bales in 1850.
-As a result, the region became even more dependent on plantations that used black enslaved labor, with plantation agriculture becoming the largest sector of its economy.
-While it took a single laborer about ten hours to separate a single pound of fiber from the seeds, a team of two or three enslaved people using a cotton gin could produce around fifty pounds of cotton in just one day.
-The number of enslaved people rose in concert with the increase in cotton production, increasing from around 700,000 in 1790 to around 3.2 million in 1850.
-The invention of the cotton gin led to increased demands for enslaved labor in the American South, reversing the economic decline that had occurred in the region during the late 18th century.
+As a result, the region became even more dependent on plantations that used black slave labor, with plantation agriculture becoming the largest sector of its economy.
+While it took a single laborer about ten hours to separate a single pound of fiber from the seeds, a team of two or three slaves using a cotton gin could produce around fifty pounds of cotton in just one day.
+The number of slaves rose in concert with the increase in cotton production, increasing from around 700,000 in 1790 to around 3.2 million in 1850.
+The invention of the cotton gin led to increased demands for slave labor in the American South, reversing the economic decline that had occurred in the region during the late 18th century.
 The cotton gin thus "transformed cotton as a crop and the American South into the globe's first agricultural powerhouse".

-Because of its inadvertent effect on American slavery, and on its ensuring that the South's economy developed in the direction of plantation-based agriculture (while encouraging the growth of the textile industry elsewhere, such as in the North), the invention of the cotton gin is frequently cited as one of the indirect causes of the American Civil War.
+The invention of the cotton gin led to an increase in the use of slaves on Southern plantations.
+Because of that inadvertent effect on American slavery, which ensured that the South's economy developed in the direction of plantation-based agriculture (while encouraging the growth of the textile industry elsewhere, such as in the North), the invention of the cotton gin is frequently cited as one of the indirect causes of the American Civil War.